ChatKitty/chatkitty-api-docs/source/web/index.html.md

 });
 ```

-Register a channel event listener by calling the `ChatKitty.registerChannelEventListener(Channel, String, function)` method.
+To beginning listening to channel events, register a channel event listener by calling the `ChatKitty.registerChannelEventListener(Channel, String, function)` method.
-The `String` passed is the [type](#channel-event-types) of event the passed-in function handles.
+Where `String` is the [type](#channel-event-types) of event the function handles.
 This method returns a `ChannelEventListenerRegistration` object.

 #### Channel Event Types